ibm-cloud-docs/blockchain-sw-252/howto/console-deploy-ocp-rhm.md

 ## Step five: Log in to the console
 {: #deploy-ocp-rhm-log-in}

 Congratulations!
 You have deployed the IBM Blockchain Platform operator.
 The only thing left to do is to deploy the console user interface (UI).
-First, click on **IBM Blockchain** in the **Installed Operators** page.
+First, click **IBM Blockchain** in the **Installed Operators** page.

 You can find the URL of your blockchain console from the OpenShift cluster dashboard.